-One day, I heard God say in His fellowship: “People who are honest … are not pitiable, wretched, stupid, or simplehearted….
-And so, do not put this crown upon your head, thinking that you are honest because you suffer in society, are discriminated against, and are pushed around and cheated by everyone you meet.
-This is utterly wrong. … Being honest isn’t as people imagine—people are honest simply because they are straightforward and plain-dealing—that’s not how it is” (“To Be Honest, You Should Lay Yourself Open to Others” in Records of Christ’s Talks).
-God’s words were a perfect characterization of my situation.
-Indeed, I always thought that because I don’t speak in a roundabout way and am often cheated by others, that this somehow means there is no part of me that is treacherous or cunning.
-As a result, I never related personally to God’s exposition of treachery and cunning in man, instead crowning myself as the quintessence of honesty.
-I thought that everyone else was treacherous and that I was somehow different, that I had been born with this innate honesty.
-My thinking was revolting to God.
-At this point, I remembered another passage of God’s words: “Honesty means to give your heart to God; to never play Him false in anything; to be open with Him in all things, never cover the truth; to never do that which deceives those above and deludes those below; and to never do that which is done merely to ingratiate yourself with God.
-In short, to be honest is to refrain from impurity in your actions and words, and to deceive neither God nor man. … If your words are riddled with excuses and valueless justifications, then I say that you are one who is very unwilling to practice the truth.
-If you have many unspeakable confidences and are very unwilling to lay bare your secrets—your difficulties—to others so as to seek the way of the light, then I say that you are one for whom salvation will not be easily received and who will not easily emerge from the darkness.
-If seeking the way of truth pleases you well, then you are one who lives often in the light.
-If you are glad to be a service-doer in the house of God, working diligently and conscientiously in obscurity, always giving and never taking, then I say that you are a loyal saint, for you seek no reward and are simply being an honest man.
-If you are willing to be candid, if you are willing to give your all, if you are able to sacrifice your life for God and stand witness, if you are honest and think only to please God, and never consider yourself or take for yourself, then I say that such people are those who are nourished by the light and shall live forever in the kingdom” (“Three Admonitions” in The Word Appears in the Flesh).
-God’s words made me realize that what God really means by honesty, is someone who gives their heart to God without thought to their personal advancement or future plans.
-There is no doing business with God, no demand on payment: An honest person lives to content God.
-An honest person is supremely faithful to God and never tries to deceive Him.
-In fulfilling their duties they are diligent and never try to cheat their way out of things or go through the motions.
+One day, I read God’s words: “People who are honest are possessed of, they are not pitiable, wretched, stupid, or simplehearted. … And so, do not put this crown upon your head, thinking that you are honest because you suffer in society, are discriminated against, and are pushed around and cheated by everyone you meet.
+This is utterly wrong. … Being honest isn’t as people imagine: People aren’t honest simply because they are straightforward and plain-dealing.
+Some people may be naturally very forthright in the way they speak, but being forthright does not mean they are without deceit.
+Deceit is people’s motivations, and their disposition.
+When people live in this world, when they live under the influence of Satan’s corruption, it is impossible for them to be honest; they can only become ever more deceitful” (“To Be an Honest Person, You Should Lay Yourself Open to Others” in Records of Christ’s Talks).
+God’s words were a perfect characterization of my state.
+I always thought: I speak frankly, I don’t engage in trickery or play games, I am frequently cheated and bullied in the world, and so no part of me is deceitful.
+As a result, I never checked myself against God’s words exposing the deceit in man, instead crowning myself as the quintessence of honesty.
+I thought that God’s words were all talking about other people and that I was somehow different, that I had been born with this innate honesty.
+But it turns out that was nothing but my own notion and imagination and was not at all in line with the truth.
+Another passage of God’s words then came to mind: “Honesty means to give your heart to God; never to play Him false in anything; to be open with Him in all things, never hiding the truth; never to do that which deceives those above and deludes those below; and never to do that which merely ingratiates yourself with God.
+In short, to be honest is to refrain from impurity in your actions and words, and to deceive neither God nor man. … If your words are riddled with excuses and valueless justifications, then I say that you are one who is extremely loath to put the truth into practice.
+If you have many confidences that you are reluctant to share, and if you are very unwilling to lay bare your secrets—that is to say, your difficulties—before others so as to seek the way of the light, then I say that you are one who will not receive salvation easily and who will not easily emerge from the darkness.
+If seeking the way of the truth pleases you well, then you are one who dwells always in the light.
+If you are very glad to be a service-doer in the house of God, working diligently and conscientiously in obscurity, always giving and never taking, then I say that you are a loyal saint, because you seek no reward and are simply being an honest man.
+If you are willing to be candid, if you are willing to expend your all, if you are able to sacrifice your life for God and stand witness, if you are honest to the point where you know only to satisfy God and not to consider yourself or take for yourself, then I say that these people are those who are nourished in the light and who shall live forever in the kingdom” (“Three Admonitions” in The Word Appears in the Flesh).
+God’s words made me more aware that what God really means by honesty is someone who gives their heart to God, who is unwaveringly faithful to Him, who harbors no deceit or cheating in their heart, someone who possesses the truth and humanity.
+An honest person doesn’t muddle through or cheat when performing their duty; they don’t cause concern for others and God can trust them.
 The honest lay themselves bare in all things before God, and are also willing to share their private matters and personal troubles with their brothers and sisters.
-Honest people don’t give the watered-down version of the story, they call a spade a spade.
-Honest people hold the truth and are humane.
+They don’t try to cheat God, nor do they cheat other people.
+Honest people don’t distort things; they call a spade a spade.
+Honest people give no thought to their personal prospects or future plans; they wholeheartedly expend themselves for God and only live to satisfy Him.
 As for me, I just didn’t get what it meant to be an honest person.
 In my worldly judgment of things, God’s “honest person” was what we refer to in the secular world as a “guileless person.”
 Little did I know that God’s “honest person” and my “honest person” hold very little in common.
-How ignorant I was, how preposterous!
+How ignorant I was, how absurd!